-Based on local newspapers its estimated that the number of bonfires is about 10 and the amount of wood burned is restricted to $16m^2$ max. thus resulting in a total amount of about $640m^3$.
+Based on local newspapers it is estimated that the number of bonfires is about 10 and the amount of wood burned is restricted to 16m max. thus resulting in a total amount of about 640 m.
 The number of Luilakfires decreased.
-It is assumed that the total amount of pruning decreased from 2000 to 500 m3 in the period 1990-2017.
+It is assumed that the total amount of pruning decreased from 2000 to 500 m in the period 1990-2017.